mikeroyal/Apple-Silicon-Guide/README.md

 ## Docker Tools

 [Lima](https://github.com/lima-vm/lima) is a tool that launches Linux virtual machines with automatic file sharing and port forwarding (similar to WSL2), and [containerd](https://containerd.io/).
-It makes for a great free and ope-source alternative for Docker Desktop.
+It's a great free and open-source alternative for [Docker Desktop](https://www.docker.com/products/docker-desktop).

 **Install Lima using Homebrew**